hbar1st/TOP-inventory-app/README.md

 - Create a way to bulk remove rows of perfumes from the items view. (by selecting the rows one wants to remove then running the delete)
 - Create a way to bulk edit rows of perfumes by selecting the perfumes then being shown a dialog that lets you modify fields and 'apply to all' and showing how many rows were selected to confirm the update.
 (Maybe I want to change the name of the brand in bulk for eg)
 - A way to download the data in a csv file
-- A way to uploade data from a csv file
+- A way to upload data from a csv file
+- A way to sort the all items table by any column or a series of columns (like by id then by name, or by price, then brand)
+- A way to view out-of-stock perfumes (in general, or by brand or by category).

 TODO:
-[ ] add the date created and date updated to queries so they show up with the perfume details [ ] create a font package and include it into the repo (then replace appropriate code)
+[ ] add the date created and date updated to queries so they show up with the perfume details [ ] find a way to remove a previously recorded stock receipt (price point) as right now, we can only edit them, not delete them
+[ ] create a font package and include it into the repo (then replace appropriate code)